18 24 In Simplest Form

 • Factors of 24: 1, 2, 3, 4, 6, 8, 12, 24

 2. Identify the Greatest Common Divisor (GCD): The GCD is the largest number that divides both the numerator and the denominator without leaving a remainder.
 Looking at the lists above, we see that the largest number common to both lists is 6.
-Therefore, the GCD of 18 and 24 is 6.
+That's why, the GCD of 18 and 24 is 6.

 3. Divide Both Numerator and Denominator by the GCD: Now, we divide both the numerator and the denominator by the GCD (6):